About Grants and Scholarships

 - Click here to complete the Capacity-building Assessment Self Survey (CASS) by Monday, October 22nd at midnight.

-- Grants Coordinator will evaluate completed surveys and will evaluate nonprofits’ readiness to participate in the program.
+- Senior Consultant will evaluate completed surveys and will evaluate nonprofits’ readiness to participate in the program.
 Email and phone follow-up may be required before inviting an organization to apply.

-- Applicants will be notified during the week of December 17th.
+- Applicants will be notified whether or not you are accpeted to the program during the week of December 17th.

 We offer a handful of small grants from $500 to $2,500 to help nonprofits with operational support and with discrete projects, like capital campaigns; and also for community beautification initiatives.